annytab/Annytab.Doxservr.Fortnox/README.md

 last folder of your selected directory.
 You need to edit the settings in the appsettings.json file before you run the program.
 You can optionally add a appsettings.development.json file to the directory folder if you are testing the program locally, you need to manually add the AccessToken (FortnoxOptions) to the appsettings.development.json, the AccessToken is always written to the appsettings.json file only.
-You can use the ClientSecret that is set in FortnoxOptions, search for the integration in Fortnox by the ClientId.
+You can use the ClientSecret that is set in FortnoxOptions (appsettings.template.json), search for the integration in Fortnox by the ClientId.

 ### DoxservrOptions